gplessis/debian-docker/README.md

 # debian-docker
-scripts and Dockerfiles to build jmtd/debian* docker images
+scripts and Dockerfiles to build gplessis/debian* docker images

+Original Dockerfiles and Makefiles by Jonathan Dowland (jmt@debian.org)

-What I use to build `jmtd/debian:*` docker images on the Docker registry.
+What I use to build `gplessis/debian:*` docker images on the Docker registry.

 ## Description of images